oliverbenns/open-court/README.md

 # Open Court

-Example node api to show and retrieve basketball courts based on location or id.
+Example Node API to show and retrieve basketball courts based on location or id.